ygxbnet/Blog/themes/DoIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

       # Place your avatar file under static or assets directory
       # The filepath is relative to the static or assets directory
       avatarURL = "/images/avatar.webp"
+      # URL the avatar links to
+      avatarLinkURL = ""
       # {{< version 0.2.7 changed >}} title shown in home page (HTML format is supported)
       title = ""
       # subtitle shown in home page